trimstray/test-your-sysadmin-skills/README.md

 To troubleshoot communication problems between servers, it is better to ideally follow the TCP/IP stack:

-1. Application Layer: are the services up and running on both servers?
+1. **Application Layer**: are the services up and running on both servers?
 Are they correctly configured (eg. bind the correct IP and correct port)?
 Do application and system logs show meaningful errors?

-2. Transport Layer: are the ports used by the application open (try telnet!)?
+2. **Transport Layer**: are the ports used by the application open (try telnet!)?
 Is it possible to ping the server?

-3. Network Layer: Is there a firewall on the network or on the OS correctly configured?
+3. **Network Layer**: Is there a firewall on the network or on the OS correctly configured?
 Is the IP stack correctly configured (IP, routes, dns, etc.)?
 Are switches and routers working (check the ARP table!)?

-4. Physical Layer: Are the servers connected to a network?
+4. **Physical Layer**: Are the servers connected to a network?
 Are packets being lost?

 </details>